bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 The last caveats: All three folds of the training have to be practice in this very life.
 Do not develop only morality in this life and postpone concentration to the next, then develop wisdom in another next, otherwise you will miss the whole thing.
 And the training has to be done throughout your life.
 Once started, it will be never finished.

 The last assertion: The guideline articulated so far is not just a fancy or a thesis proposal.
-This practical guide can really be done, not so difficult as the tradition puts/stipulates/imagines it, and it has been being done with affirmative result.
+This practical guide can really be done, not so difficult as the tradition puts/stipulates/imagines it, and it has been being done with an affirmative result.

 ## Notes